zeek/zeek/doc/script-reference/types.rst

     .. code:: bro

         v[|v|] = e;

+    The "in" operator can be used to check if a value has been assigned at a specified index value in the vector.
+For example, if a vector has size 4, then the expression ``3 in v`` would yield true and ``4 in v`` would yield false.

     Vectors of integral types (``int`` or ``count``) support the pre-increment (``++``) and pre-decrement operators (``--``), which will increment or